AdityaAgg/demoplum_main/README.md

 ### Progress

 Currently, there is not much to this project.
-Basic session management has been implemented however using [express-session](https://github.com/expressjs/session); which should serve as a baseline for the rest of the code keeping track of the session.
+Basic session management has been implemented however using [express-session](https://github.com/expressjs/session); which should serve as a baseline of the rest of the code for keeping track of state (state in the computer science rather than api sense).

 Completed Features:
 * basic session management